-Reality Manipulation: Kyle Rayner can alter reality on a much larger scale than we have seen other beings in the DC Universe.
+Reality Manipulation: Kyle Rayner can manipulate reality on a much larger scale than we have seen most other beings in the DC Universe.
 There was apparently no limit as to how far he could do this.

-Reality Altering- As ION Kyle had the ability to later reality one a wide scale.
+Reality Altering- As ION, Kyle had the ability to alter reality on a wide scale.
 There was apparently no limit to this ability while Kyle was in possession of the ION entity.

-Matter Manipulation- Kyle while in possession of the ION entity was able to alter matter on a wide scale.
+Matter Manipulation- Kyle while in possession of the ION entity was able to manipulate matter on a wide scale.
 There was apparently no limit as to how far he could do this.